ddaaggeett/output/README.md

 ##Are you a newcomer?
 Visit our descriptive [WIKI](https://github.com/blooprint/blooprint.xyz/wiki)

-##Please become familiar with our core [Blooprint-API](https://github.com/blooprint/blooprint-api), which we're using as a submodule to this project.
+##Please become familiar with our core [Blooprint-API](https://github.com/blooprint/blooprint-api), which we're using as the core engine to this project.
 The API returns images for rendering the DOM.

 ####In the project directory, you can run: